-The aerodrome operator should however consider defining, as part of its maintenance programme, two levels of intensity for individual lights, i.e. a maintenance level and the unserviceability level.
+The aerodrome operator needs, however, to consider defining, as part of its maintenance programme, two levels of intensity for individual lights, i.e. a maintenance level and the unserviceability level.

-The higher level should be set to give aerodrome maintenance personnel advance warning that a light unit is beginning to produce an output significantly below the required value.
-This level should always be above 50 per cent of the specified intensity, which is the level at which the light is classed as being outside specification tolerance and therefore to have failed from an operational perspective.
+The higher level gives aerodrome maintenance personnel advance warning that a light unit is beginning to produce an output significantly below the required value.
+This level is always above 50 per cent of the specified intensity, which is the level at which the light is classified as being outside specification tolerance and therefore to have failed from an operational perspective.
 Once the light output reaches the maintenance level, corrective action can be scheduled.
-This should prevent lights from losing performance to the level where immediate maintenance action must be taken.
+This prevents lights from losing performance to the level where immediate maintenance action must be taken.